Deborah L. Wince-Smith

-Deborah L. Wince-Smith is the President of the United States Council on Competitiveness since 2001.
+Deborah L. Wince-Smith is the President and CEO of the United States Council on Competitiveness since 2001 and the President of the Global Federation of Competitiveness Councils.
+She previously held several positions in the United States government, including the Assistant Secretary of Commerce for Technology Policy in the George H. W. Bush administration and the Assistant Director for International Affairs in the Ronald Reagan administration.

-Early life
+Early life and Education

 Wince-Smith grew up in Akron, Ohio.
 Wince-Smith earned a degree in classical archaeology and graduated magna cum laude and Phi Beta Kappa from Vassar College.
-She earned her master's degree from King’s College, University of Cambridge.
+She earned her master's degree from in Classical Archaeology King’s College, University of Cambridge.

+Professional career

 Wince-Smith began her career as a program director for the National Science Foundation in 1976–1984 where she managed U.S. research programs with Eastern European countries and U.S. universities.

-Professional career

-The Honorable Deborah L. Wince-Smith is the President & CEO of the Council on Competitiveness, a non-partisan leadership coalition of CEO’s, University Presidents, Labor Union Leaders, and National Laboratory Directors, all committed to developing policy solutions and national initiatives to drive future productivity growth, prosperity for all Americans, and the global success of American businesses.
+Deborah L. Wince-Smith is the President & CEO of the Council on Competitiveness, a non-partisan leadership coalition of CEO’s, University Presidents, Labor Union Leaders, and National Laboratory Directors, all committed to developing policy solutions and national initiatives to drive future productivity growth, prosperity for all Americans, and the global success of American businesses.

 Ms. Wince-Smith assumed the leadership role of the Council on Competitiveness after a distinguished career as a senior U.S. Government official.
-She began her career as a program director for the National Science Foundation, where she managed U.S. research programs with Eastern European countries and U.S. universities.
 She served as the Assistant Director for International Affairs in the White House Office of Science and Technology Policy for the Reagan Administration.
 She was the first Senate-confirmed Assistant Secretary for Technology Policy in the U.S. Department of Commerce in the Administration of President George H.W.
 Bush, overseeing federal technology transfer policy, implementation of the Bayh–Dole Act, and the White House National Technology Initiative.
 Ms. Wince-Smith was the architect of the landmark 1988 Head of Government Science and Technology Agreement with Japan, and developed ministerial bilateral collaborations with China, India and Latin America.
 Ms. Wince-Smith developed President Reagan’s 1988 Competitiveness Initiative and led the implementation of executive orders and new laws that transformed federal technology transfer policy for U.S. industries, national laboratories and universities.
 Following her government tenure, Ms. Wince-Smith became active in the governance of various national scientific laboratories and provided strategic counsel to several FORTUNE 100 companies.

-An internationally renowned, leading voice and expert on competitiveness policy, innovation strategy, science and technology and international economic policy, Ms. Wince-Smith has recharged the national debate on America’s competitiveness future, strategic commitment to global leadership in innovation and economic transformations underway on energy systems, advanced manufacturing and the future of work.
-Ms. Wince-Smith is frequently called upon to testify in front of the U.S. Congress and appears regularly on global television news networks including Bloomberg, BBC, CNBC, CNN and Fox News.